digital-land/specification/content/dataset/planning-condition-type.md

 ---
 attribution: crown-copyright
 collection: ''
+consideration: ''
 dataset: planning-condition-type
 description: The type of the planning condition, for example the removal of permitted development rights
 end-date: ''
 entity-maximum: '70001000'
 entity-minimum: '70001999'